pingswept/micropropro/content/notes/git.md

 7. If you're just working locally, you're done.
 You can review your changes with `git log`.
 Otherwise, you can push your code to a remote repository, like Github, using `git push`.

 ![Git's conceptual structure](/img/git-conceptual-structure.jpg)

+## Authentication with Github ##

+In order to let your local computer, running git, push changes to a remote repository on Github, you need to identify your local computer to Github.
+On a Raspberry Pi, there are two steps.
+(It's similar on a Mac and probably on Windows too.)

+1. Generate a pair of encryption keys, one public and one private, using `ssh-keygen`.
+2. Go to Profile > Settings > SSH and GPG keys on Github and add your public key, which you can find at `/home/pi/.ssh/id_rsa.pub`.
+(The private key stays secret on the Raspberry Pi.)

+You can also push to Github using your username and password, but that method is deprecated and will probably disappear sometime soon.